noahehall/theBookOfNoah/0current/frontendtech_accessibility.md

     - rule 4
       - never add `role='presentation'` or `aria-hidden='true'` to a focusable element
-        - this will cause them to lose focasibility and be removed from the logical taborder
+        - this will cause them to lose focasibility and be removed from the logical tab order

     - rule 5
       - give all interactive elements an accessible name